redbrick/docs-old/docs/index.md

 # Redbrick System Documentation

 The idea of Redbrick documention is to keep an up to date information about the technical infrastructure of Redbrick.
-This is mostly indended for admins, future admins, webmasters, and everybody else who is grumpy and has no life.
+This is mostly intended for admins, future admins, webmasters, and everybody else who is grumpy and has no life.

 The search box actually **works** (I was amazed at this.
 Search isn't meant to